Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Introduction

 \section{Introduction}

-Strong coupling between confined photonic modes and semiconductor excitonic transitions in optical microcavities gives rise to hybrid light–matter quasiparticles known as exciton–polaritons \cite{Kavokin2007} \cite{Agranovich2003}.
-Organic semiconductors are particularly well suited for realizing room-temperature polariton phenomena \cite{Jiang2021} \cite{Feist2017} \cite{Lerario2017} owing to the large binding energies and oscillator strengths of Frenkel excitons.
-To date, polariton condensates have been demonstrated in diverse organic systems, such as organic crystals \cite{Wang2025}, oligofluorenes, fluorescent proteins \cite{Satapathy2022}, molecular dyes \cite{Cookson2017} \cite{Sannikov2019} \cite{Putintsev2020}, and conjugated polymers \cite{Wei2019}.
+Strong coupling between confined photonic modes and semiconductor excitonic transitions in optical microcavities gives rise to hybrid light–matter quasiparticles known as exciton–polaritons \citep{Kavokin2007,Agranovich2003}.
+Organic semiconductors are particularly well suited for realizing room-temperature polariton phenomena \citep{Jiang2021,Feist2017,Lerario2017} owing to the large binding energies and oscillator strengths of Frenkel excitons.
+To date, polariton condensates have been demonstrated in diverse organic systems, such as organic crystals \citep{Wang2025}, oligofluorenes, fluorescent proteins \citep{Satapathy2022}, molecular dyes \citep{Cookson2017,Sannikov2019,Putintsev2020}, and conjugated polymers \citep{Wei2019}.

-Among these candidates, conjugated polymers have attracted considerable interest for both fundamental polaritonics and optoelectronic device applications such as light-emitting diodes \cite{Baigent1994}, polymer lasers \cite{Wenger2010}, photovoltaic cells \cite{Granstrm1998}, field-effect transistors \cite{Nikolka2016}, and batteries \cite{Xie2017} \cite{Mike2013}.
+Among these candidates, conjugated polymers have attracted considerable interest for both fundamental polaritonics and optoelectronic device applications such as light-emitting diodes \citep{Baigent1994}, polymer lasers \citep{Wenger2010}, photovoltaic cells \citep{Granstrm1998}, field-effect transistors \citep{Nikolka2016}, and batteries \citep{Xie2017,Mike2013}.
 They combine the electronic functionality of semiconductors with the mechanical flexibility and solution processability of plastics, enabling the fabrication of large-area, optical-quality thin films at low cost.
-These materials can be dissolved in common organic solvents and be readily fabricated into uniform, large-area, optical-quality thin films.
-The $\pi$-electron delocalization over chromophores in conjugated polymers enhances their transition dipole moment, giving rise to large Rabi splitting values ($>$500 meV) under strong coupling conditions even in simple planar microcavities \cite{Roux2022}.
+The $\pi$-electron delocalization over chromophores in conjugated polymers enhances their transition dipole moment, giving rise to large Rabi splitting values (>500 meV) under strong coupling conditions even in simple planar microcavities \citep{Roux2022}.